kuzn5298/kuzn.dev/content/works/kuzn.dev/index.md

 **[Styled-components](https://styled-components.com/ 'Styled-components')**: A convenient library for styling in JavaScript.
 Styled-components allows creating styles directly within components, enhancing code maintainability and readability.

-_Note: The goal was also to delve into the new-to-me Gatsby library, expanding my skills and capabilities in the realm of creating static websites._
+_Note: An additional goal was to learn the new-to-me Gatsby library, expanding my skills and capabilities in the realm of creating static websites._